 PETROPHYSICS Pty Ltd, Perth, Australia +61 416 058 916 petrophysics.net

 SHORT CV Dr Mark Deakin is a consultant, author and lecturer in Petrophysical Data Integration.
-He holds a Ph.D. in ‘Integrated Petrophysics’ from London’s Imperial College, is an ex Amoco petrophysicist, and has 25 years experience, including 12 as a lecturer and director of his consulting company PETROPHYSICS Pty Ltd. He has performed over 50 detailed reservoir studies, primarily in Southeast Asia’s difficult carbonate and stacked ‘low-contrast pay’ reservoirs and keeps abreast of new technologies by operations work and updating his lecture courses.
-Deakin’s proven approach is to identify and rank reserves uncertainties then guide companies toward defensible reserves via a process of targeted data acquisition, data hierarchy and systematic integration.
-After his PhD Deakin authored the first public Integrated Petrophysics course in 1989 which has evolved into the industry benchmark petrophysics training course.
-Deakin also developed Integrated Petrophysics for Carbonate and Fracture Reservoirs – A Roadmap and the powerful PetroDB-WEB core-log-test linked database for complex reservoir evaluation which is being developing as a web based app.
-Deakin is currently completing his Renewable Energy Primer course.
-He is a member of SPWLA and his consulting company PETROPHYSICS Pty Ltd has offices in Perth, Australia.
+He holds a Ph.D. in ‘Integrated Petrophysics’ from London’s Imperial College, is an ex Amoco petrophysicist, and has 25 years experience, including 15 as a lecturer and director of his consulting company PETROPHYSICS Pty Ltd. He has performed over 60 detailed reservoir studies in Southeast Asia’s difficult carbonate and stacked ‘low-contrast pay’ reservoirs and recently in unconventional fracture stimulation developments.
+He keeps abreast of new technology by operations work and updating his training courses.
+Deakin’s proven approach is to identify and rank reserves uncertainties then guide companies toward defensible booked reserves via a process of targeted data acquisition, data hierarchy and systematic integration.
+After his PhD Deakin authored the first public Integrated Petrophysics course in 1989 which has evolved into the industry benchmark petrophysics training course.* Deakin has also developed integrated petrophysics courses for Carbonate & Fractures, How to use SCAL with modern logs, Unconventionals and Renewable Energy.
+The powerful PetroDB-WEB core-log-test linked database is his current project.
+Deakin is an active member of SPWLA and his consulting company PETROPHYSICS Pty Ltd has offices in Perth, Australia.

 • Independent Asset Evaluation and Reserve Audits.
 Accurate knowledge of asset values is key to Mergers & Acquisitions and Private Equity investment in upstream oil & gas companies.
 Investors are faced with technically challenging decisions and constantly changing technological scenarios.
 Misrepresentation or partial disclosure of key information poses the major risk to investors, whilst conversely, hidden value represents huge upside.
 Identifying and quantifying overstated or hidden value has been PETROPHYSICS’s specialty for over 25 years.
-Maintaining the edge over your competition rests upon recognizing the true value of an asset and efficiently communicated, accurate information from a competent expert familiar with reserves uncertainty.
+Maintaining the edge over your competition rests upon recognizing the true value as of an asset via efficient communication with a competent expert who is familiar with reserves uncertainty.
 Assets which have undergone a significant (>25%) re-rating as a direct result of PETROPHYSIC’s independent audits are available upon request.

 • Qualified: A PhD in “Integrated Petrophysics” from London’s Imperial College.
 All MSc Petroleum Geology and Petroleum Engineering course lectures attended.
 Ongoing attendance to specialist courses.